 This third annual winter ornament exchange will be hosted by the Marigold Guild of Needle Arts in Truro, Nova Scotia.
 You may find all the details on our Exchanges page.

-Continue your counted threadwork studies with this great course.
-Our Intermediate Hardanger course.
+Continue your embroidery studies with this great course.
+Our Intermediate Whitework course.
 It will help you build upon your foundation in this rewarding form of embroidery.

 Let Your Creativity Out!